PrestaShop/prestashop.github.io/news/_posts/2021-04-22-we-decided-to-use-typescript.md

 In addition to strict types, TypeScript also provides a lot of useful language features that JavaScript doesn't, such as private methods, interfaces, generics, and more.

-## Why TypeScript and not another typing library such as Flow?
+## Why TypeScript and not another strict type library such as Flow?

 One good reason is that many big JavaScript projects like Vue and Jest have recently switched their codebases from Flow to TypeScript – This means that a lot of developers are building their projects using TypeScript.
 Hence, we think that using TypeScript will maximize the chances that developers won't be lost when reading PrestaShop's code.